nerdzone-nl/confluence-user-macros/README.md

 But a couple of years ago our friends at [Atlassian](https://www.atlassian.com) decided to drop support and development of their server products [in favour of their cloud products](https://www.atlassian.com/migration/assess/journey-to-cloud).
 As their datacenter products are [not suitable for individuals and small businesses with small purses](https://www.atlassian.com/licensing/data-center) and the cloud lacks support of the [Apache Velocity](https://velocity.apache.org/) templating engine used for User Macros, I had to say goodbye.

 ## A little archive of Confluence User Macros
-This repo serves as a little archive and contains some some User Macros which may be useful to you.
+I'm still running an old unsupported instance for convenience, but it may or may not break on serverupdates.
+I won't test that anymore.
+Therefor I created this repo, which serves as a little archive.
+It contains some User Macros which may be useful to you.
 Feel free to use any of them.
 Note that some of them are credited to users in the community.

 Here's the list:
 |Filename|Description|